mbaumer/us_hep_funding/docs/_states/DE.md

 <a name="DE-00"></a>
 [Back to top](#top)
 ## DE-00 -- Rep. Lisa Blunt Rochester (D)
+### Committees
+Lisa Blunt Rochester is the #9 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,443,824.79 in SC HEP grants.